Dr Victoria Bell

 Approach & practice.

 Dr Bell listens closely to how a person is organising their experience - what is being prioritised, avoided, or managed.
 Sessions are both containing and appropriately challenging, providing a confidential space in which difficult experiences can be spoken about with openness and care.
+Patterns that sit just outside immediate awareness can be recognised, alongside established ways of coping or relating that are no longer helpful, or situations that are difficult to make sense of from within.

 Memberships & clinical experience.